List of Beverly Hills, 90210 characters: Camille Desmond

 Josie Davis plays Camille Desmond (recurring, season 10), David's final girlfriend before he realized his true feelings for Donna in Season 10.
 Camille worked as a fashion magazine writer, and later worked for Donna at the boutique.
-When David told Camille his true feelings about Donna, Donna sold a share of the boutique to Camille so she wouldn't have to face the torment of seeing David and Donna together again.
+When David told Camille his true feelings about Donna, Camille sold her share of the boutique to Donna so that she wouldn't have to face the torment of seeing David and Donna together again.
 Camille Desmond appeared in 10 episodes.

 Dr. John and Felice Martin

 Michael Durrell & Katherine Cannon played John & Felice Martin (recurring, season 2–10), Donna's parents who generally personified wealthy, conservative, social-climbing Beverly Hills socialites and appeared occasionally through the series entire run.
-Felice tried to appear moral and straight-laced (she even supported West Beverly's decision to suspend her daughter prior to graduation after Donna got drunk at the prom) but she was often hypocritical: she had an affair that nearly ended her marriage and had to admit that her own insistence in premarital celibacy was a lie because she's gotten pregnant and had an abortion while in college.
+Felice tried to appear moral and strait-laced (she even supported West Beverly's decision to suspend her daughter prior to graduation after Donna got drunk at the prom) but she was often hypocritical: she had an affair that nearly ended her marriage and had to admit that her own insistence in premarital celibacy was a lie because she's gotten pregnant and had an abortion while in college.
 Overprotective and controlling, she often tried to sabotage Donna's relationships with David, Ray, and Noah.
 However, John, an experienced heart surgeon and a more even-keeled individual than Felice, was generally more accepting of Donna's life choices and offered her his support.
 John is usually the straight man next to Felice's antics.
 During the seventh season, John suffers a stroke, which Donna initially blames on David (who was present because he was getting advice on how to win over Felice), but she realizes that he wasn't responsible.
 Following the stroke, the Martins' marriage deteriorates to the point where John asks for a separation from Felice, but he reconsiders after talking with Noah at Donna's request.
 They both lied about John being Gina Kincaid's real father and covered it up out of embarrassment, only admitting the truth when Donna found out and angrily shamed them into being honest.
-At this point, Felice finally accepted Donna's relationship with David and even helped get them back together at the end of the series.
+John dies of another stroke just as Gina was ready to start bonding with him, which Felice blamed her for, but later accepts her in the family after helping Donna finish the eulogy at his funeral.
+She later sets Donna up with David, having finally accepted their relationship and watched them get married at the end of the series.
 John Martin appeared in 30 episodes, while Felice Martin appears in 41 episodes.